 2. Update the Team With Any Shift in Company Priorities or Mission Statement

-Markets change, customers change, and your priorities may have to change with them.
+Markets change, customers change, and your priorities or your mission statement may have to change with them.

 A change in priorities can be something that affects everybody – focusing on a particular product or business in a particular region – or it can be smaller.